 The higher the acidity of a wine is, the higher is the risk that it will cause problems for sensitive people.
 Persons having a tender stomach use to react on high acidity with heartburn.

-If you are sensitive to a wine’s acidity, especially if easily suffer from heartburn, try to choose a wine having less acidity than 6 g/l.
-It also recommended to eat something with the wine.
+If you are sensitive to a wine's acidity, try to choose one having less acidity than 6 g/l.
+It also helps to eat something while enjoying wine.

-In connection with wine the words “dry” and “sour” are often mixed up.
-The true meaning of dry is “not sweet” and has nothing to do with a wine’s acidity.
+Referring to wine the terms “dry” and “sour” are often mixed up.
+“Dry” simply means “not sweet”; it has nothing to do with a wine’s acidity.